-No project involving a land-disturbing activity in a required buffer area will be accepted for DCA funding or approved for tax credits unless the appropriate variance(s) or exemption(s) has been applied for from all appropriate agencies with jurisdiction over such buffers, and documentation of such application for variance(s) or exemption(s) is submitted 60 days before construction commencement.
+No project involving a land-disturbing activity in a required buffer area will be accepted for DCA funding or approved for tax credits unless the appropriate variance(s) or exemption(s) has been applied for from all appropriate agencies with jurisdiction over such buffers, and documentation of such application for variance(s) or exemption(s) must be submitted before construction commencement.

-If the EP believes that State Waters are located on/adjacent to the subject property, DCA requires:
+If the EP believes that State Waters are located on/adjacent to the subject property and will be disturbed within the buffer, DCA requires:

 - 1. That the Local Issuing Authority, as determined by the EPD, make the final State Water determination and - 2.
 That the letter with the Local Issuing Authority's findings be included in the Application. - 3.
-If the letter has not been received at the time of submission, the letter must be submitted to DCA no later than 60 days before construction commencement.
+If the letter has not been received at the time of submission, the letter must be submitted to DCA before construction commencement.

-If disturbance of streams is proposed, such as if roadway construction disturbs the stream where site constraints necessitate it, documentation of this type of condition must be provided to DCA.
+If disturbance of streams is proposed where site constraints necessitate it, such as if a proposed stream crossing cannot span the entirety of the water (such as a culvert road crossing), permit from the USACE is required and documentation of this type of condition must be provided to DCA.